kangruixiang/Ankify/README.md

 2. makes an html folder inside your markdown folder
 3. converts all of the markdown files into one html file

 Note, the script does not recursively converts all of the subdirectories.
+This can be changed with a tweak in index.js if you are interested in that.

 ## Setting up Anki